leamingrad/townapi/README.md

 ## Running Tests

+**Note:** Running tests is not containerised, so I would suggest doing the following in a virtualenv.

-To run unit tests for the different functions of the API, the following commands can be used
+To run unit tests for the different functions of the API, the following commands can be used:

+    $> pip3 install -r requirements.txt
+    $> cd townapi
+    $> python3 manage.py test

+For details of this tests are declared, see [the api app tests](testapi/api/tests.py).

 ## Available Endpoints